 to Washington's final Revolutionary Headquarters and to Gomez Mill

 House, the oldest Jewish dwelling in North America.

-special session with actors.
-Prior to the performance we will
+includes a special session with actors.
+Prior to the performance,

-finest examples of Federal architecture in the country with grand
+of the finest examples of Federal architecture in the country with

 The Roosevelts: Life and Legacy of Franklin and Eleanor

 Examine the ideals and achievements of American history’s

 foremost “power couple” of the 20th century, as well as influences

 of the area they called home.
 The only U.S. president elected to

 more than two terms, Franklin Delano Roosevelt was the architect of